berndab/neural_network/README.md

 ### Feature Elimination

-The EIN and NAME features were eliminated because they are identity field and are not considered predictive model features.
+The EIN and NAME data features were eliminated from the data set because these fields contain identity information and are not considered predictive model features.

 The value distributions of the STATUS and SPECIAL_CONSIDERATIONS features were examined.
-These features have dichotomous values of either 0 or 1 or T and F. For the STATUS feature, 99.99% of the rows in the dataset have a value of 1.
+These features have dichotomous values of either 0 and 1 or T and F. For the STATUS feature, 99.99% of the rows in the dataset have a value of 1.
 For the SPECIAL_CONSIDERATIONS feature, 99.92% of the rows have a value N. Because almost 100% of the rows for these features have the same value, they offer no predictive value to the model and were eliminated from the data set.

 ### Static Features